pjperez/httping/README.md

 # Contributing

-In order to contribute you can:
+In order to contribute you can do any of the below:

 1. Open a new Issue
 2. Fork the project, add a feature or fix and send us a PR